-- 33. The integrated assessment will also seek to evaluate long-term trends to interpret the relevance of social, technical and economic data in the context of effectiveness the Convention vis-à-vis its objective. - 451 34.
-While the Integrated Assessment Report is to be an evidence-based science and technical report, it is also to be accessible to non-technical readers and include visual representations. - 35.
-Level 5 Effectiveness Evaluation: The Integrated Assessment Report supplemented, as necessary, by the above-mentioned synthesis reports, will be submitted to the Effectiveness Evaluation Committee.
-The Committee will use this information to consider the four policy questions to derive conclusions about the effectiveness of the Convention.
-The Committee may include in its report suggestions for improving the effectiveness evaluation framework.
-The Committee may also highlight areas that the Conference may wish to consider for the effectiveness of the Convention. - 36.
+- 489 32.
+Level 5 Effectiveness Evaluation: The synthesis reports supplemented, as necessary 490 by the future Integrated Assessment Report will be submitted to the Effectiveness 491 Evaluation Committee.
+The Committee will use this information to consider the four 492 policy questions to derive conclusions about the effectiveness of the Convention.
+The 493 Committee may include in its report suggestions for improving the effectiveness 494 evaluation framework.
+The Committee may also highlight areas that the Conference may 495 wish to consider for the effectiveness of the Convention. - 33.
 Level 6 Conference of the Parties: The Conference of the Parties receives and reviews the report of the Effectiveness Evaluation Committee and considers the conclusions and recommendations of the Committee.
 The Conference makes its determinations regarding actions or mechanisms to improve the effectiveness of the Convention.